Panda88CO/udi-Blink/README.md

 Plan is to add ability to send pictures of emails/videos taken.

 # misc
-Based on blink API https://github.com/fronzbot/blinkpy - but somewhat modified
+Based on blink API https://github.com/fronzbot/blinkpy